 Below is a brief (and somewhat terse) outline of that letter.
-As you read it, keep in mind that its purpose is to lead the Jews (the caretakers of those Scriptures) to faith in Jesus –their Messiah.
+As you read it, keep in mind that its purpose is to lead the Jews (the caretakers of those Scriptures and ministers of the gospel) to faith in Jesus –their Messiah.

-Chapter one begins with God testifying (the author cited passages from the Psalms and the Prophets) that Jesus is His Son –He is the Creator –He is over the angels –He was born a man –He is the Savior –He is the supreme, eternal King over all –and He is the Judge.
+Chapter one says that God testified (citing passages from the Psalms and the Prophets) that Jesus is His Son –He is the Creator –He is over the angels –He was born a man –He is the Savior –He is the Judge –and He is the supreme, eternal King over all.

 Chapter two continues by warning that chosen people (who predicted His coming) to realize and accept their ministry’s completion.
 The fulfillment of prophesied signs, wonders, miracles and spiritual gifts were God’s proof that His Son was the Messiah they had been waiting for.
 He lived among them to experience earthly life –then He died and rose again to resume ruling His kingdom.
 He sanctifies and gives eternal life to those who trust in Him.

 Chapter three clearly states the life-and-death decision facing each and every person.
 Moses –through the Law’s sacrificial system– repeatedly showed the Israelites that they were under a death sentence and needed new life.
-It can only be obtained by dying in the desert of self-sufficiency and then being born-again.
-Denying that fact is what God called sin, rebellion, unbelief …of them He said “They shall not enter My rest” (from Hebrews 3:11).
+It can only be obtained through faith by dying in the desert of self-sufficiency and then being born-again.
+Denying that fact is what God called sin, rebellion, unbelief . . . of them He said “They shall not enter My rest” (from Hebrews 3:11).

 Chapter six urges them to unconditionally accept Jesus as their Messiah.
 Under the Old Covenant that people was waiting for the One who would die and be raised.
 If they repented by putting their faith in Jesus –and then returned to the Old Law (which is searching for someone who hasn’t come yet)– they’d be stuck because God won’t send another Son to be sacrificed and resurrected.

-Repenting is changing your source of salvation –from trying to be good under a system of justice –to trusting God for His mercy and grace which is freely given through Christ.
+Repenting is changing your source of salvation –from trying to be good under a system of justice –to trusting God for His mercy and grace which is freely given through His Son.